 In addition to its ‘excellent’ educational ratings, Farnborough Hill also met all the required standards following its Regulatory Compliance Inspection.

-Mrs Alexandra Neil, Head, commented: “I am absolutely delighted that the inspectors witnessed and reflected what we see every day: that our young people are quite simply thriving through our accompaniment, and can achieve the very best of themselves at Farnborough Hill.
+Ms Alexandra Callaghan, Head, commented: “I am absolutely delighted that the inspectors witnessed and reflected what we see every day: that our young people are quite simply thriving through our accompaniment, and can achieve the very best of themselves at Farnborough Hill.

 “We are extremely proud of the hard work, motivation and commitment of our pupils, staff and families in providing the best possible environment and opportunities for the girls to flourish and succeed, no matter their gifts and passions.”